About

 Other Study Activities

-The study team is also focusing on additional study activities to complement quantitative and qualitative data collection.
+The study team administered additional study activities to complement quantitative and qualitative data collection.

-- Out of Country Analysis: Past qualitative fieldwork revealed that our analysis was missing the voices of IFP alumni who are currently out of their home country (approximately 13%, 2018 IFP Global Alumni Survey) and who may be contributing to social justice in various ways.
-In 2020, the IFP team conducted a qualitative study of IFP alumni located outside of their home countries analyzed the links these alumni experience with their home countries and communities and the potential impact of the alumni.
-Explore the findings and more through the podcast series: Between Two Worlds.
+- Out of Country Analysis: Past qualitative fieldwork revealed that our analysis was missing the voices of IFP alumni who were out of their home country (approximately 13%, 2018 IFP Global Alumni Survey) and who were contributing to social justice in various ways.
+In 2020, the IFP team conducted a qualitative study of IFP alumni located outside of their home countries and analyzed the links these alumni experience with their home countries and communities and the potential impact of the alumni.
+Those findings and more were documented through the podcast series: Between Two Worlds.

-- Alumni Awards Analysis: IIE has administered two rounds of IFP Alumni Awards to alumni to support their work and professional development in areas related to their IFP degree.
-As a result of these two rounds, 248 IFP alumni have received funding beyond the IFP fellowship.
-A brief study of the IFP Alumni Awards will focus on the work that IFP alumni were able to achieve with their awards and how this contributes further to the goals of IFP.
+- Alumni Awards Analysis: IIE administered three rounds of IFP Alumni Awards to alumni to support their work and professional development in areas related to their IFP degree.
+As a result of these three rounds, 357 IFP alumni received funding beyond the IFP fellowship.
+A brief study of the IFP Alumni Awards focused on the work that IFP alumni achieved with their awards and how this contributed further to the goals of IFP.
+These findings were shared in the culminating publication for the study, Weaving Journeys of Social Change and Impact: Ford Foundation International Fellowships Program.

 About IFP